 Past participants say Jan Krist‘s classes are “all things good” and “incredibly productive,” and praise her ability to bring out the best in students of all experience levels.
 A student last summer wrote, “Jan is an excellent teacher, offering believable encouragement and gentle, helpful feedback.”

 There is a striking similarity between art and music.
 When we talk about a painting or a print, we note the way an artist has made their marks, the way the colors play off each other, the feel of the image, and so on.
 In this class your melodic lines are your marks, your chords are your colors , and your words create the images you want to convey.

-We will focus heavily on lyrical construction, and the power of clear concise images.
-We will use writing exercises, and we will be writing haiku poetry each day.
+We will focus heavily on lyrical construction and the power of clear, concise images.
+We will use writing exercises and be writing haiku poetry each day.
 We will also spend some time creating images with markers and paints, to spur creativity.

 All experience levels welcome, including beginners.
 Ages 16+

 What will class time be like?
 Will I need to work outside of class?

 We will begin each morning by reading the haikus students have written in their free time that morning.
 We will then have a creative exercise using either art or writing, or both.
 We will talk about elements of design (specifically anomaly and repeated forms) as they compare to songwriting elements.